 The name that you use here should exactly match the official business name.
 Don’t be tempted to add any keywords to the name, as this violates Google’s guidelines.

 Requesting Access to an Existing Business Profile

 If someone has already created a Google Business Profile for the business, then don’t worry.
 You can request that management of the profile be handed over to you.
-Simply click ‘Request Access’ and you’ll be guided through the process.
+Simply click ‘Request Access’, and you’ll be guided through the process.

-4. Add the Business Name and Category
+5. Add Your Business Category

-Next, choose the category that most closely matches the business.
+Here, you should choose the category that most closely matches the business.
 You’ll have the option to edit this within the profile later, as well as to add additional categories, so don’t worry if you’re not completely sure what to select right now.